-- INSTALL: this APDU is used to instruct either a security domain, or the Card Manager as to which installation/instantiation step it shall perform during an applet installation process. - LOAD: this APDU is used to load the byte-codes of the Load File (package) defined in the previously issued INSTALL command. - DELETE: this APDU is used by the CSC role to delete a Load File (package) or an applet (applet instance). - PUT 3DES KEY: this APDU is used to add or replace security domain key sets. - PUT PUBLIC KEY: this APDU is used to load RSA public keys such as the Token Verification Key or the DAP Verification Key.
-These keys are used for Delegated Management and DAP verification as specified by Global Platform. - GET STATUS: this APDU is used to get the life cycle state of the cryptographic module or the life cycle state of an application - INITIALIZE UPDATE: this APDU is used to initiate an GP Secure Channel with the Card Manager or a security domain.
-Cryptographic module and host session data are exchanged, and the cryptographic module and host upon completion of this APDU generates session keys.
-However, the Secure Channel is considered open upon completion of a successful EXTERNAL AUTHENTICATE command that must immediately follow the INITIALIZE UPDATE command.
+- INSTALL: This APDU is used to instruct either a security domain, or the Card Manager as to which installation/instantiation step it shall perform during an applet installation process. - LOAD: This APDU is used to load the byte-codes of the Load File (package) defined in the previously issued INSTALL command. - DELETE: This APDU is used by the CSC role to delete a Load File (package) or an applet (applet instance). - GET CERTIFICATE: This APDU is used to obtain the certificate corresponding to RSA private key stored in the corresponding object. - GET STATUS: This APDU is used to get the life cycle state of the cryptographic module or the life cycle state of an application